Lithium-ion

-Lithium-ion batteries have been widely used in smartphones, electric vehicles, portable electronic devices and energy storage systems due to their high power and energy density, high voltage, long service life and low self-discharge rate.
+devices and energy storage systems due to their high power and energy density,

-Mileage, charging time and safety of use are important indicators in various application scenarios.
-However, the performance of lithium-ion batteries is significantly affected by ambient temperature.
+safety of use are important indicators in various application scenarios.

 Particularly in low-temperature environments, the diffusion rate of lithium ions between the positive and negative electrodes slows down, the electrochemical reaction rate of electrode materials decreases, polarization intensifies, and the conductivity of the electrolyte decreases.
 These factors will lead to a significant decrease in the output power, energy density, and lifespan of lithium-ion batteries.

-For example: in the battery available capacity test, below 0℃, the available capacity of the battery under different DOD decreases rapidly.
+example: in the battery available capacity test, below 0℃, the

-For the performance of lithium batteries in low temperature environments, view the article: Testing the performance of lithium batteries in extreme cold environments
+the performance of lithium batteries in low temperature environments, view the

 Currently, there are two main approaches to improve battery performance in low-temperature environments: